zoomeye-ai/ZoomEye-python/README.rst

    total: 1

-Using the ``search`` command is as simple as using a browser to search in ``ZoomEye``. by default, we display five more important fields. users can use these data to understand the target information:
+Using the ``search`` command is as simple as using a browser to search in ``ZoomEye``. by default, we display four more important fields. users can use these data to understand the target information:

 ::